meobilivang/phase-1-vtdc-vtnet/Week 3/README.md

 **Notes:**

-> Due to the fact that `openVSwitch` might get `MACAddress` of network interace, which blocks connection to the Internet.
+> Due to the fact that `open vSwitch` might capture `MAC Address` of network interace, which blocks connection to the Internet.
 Can install Openstack CLI from this step.

 ```
 $ pip install python-openstackclient python-glanceclient python-neutronclient